event

 , -

-Fab, Maison de la paix, Petal 2, 4th floor
+Maison de la paix, S4

 Add to Calendar

-On 14 June 2026, Swiss voters will decide on an issue which may have major implications for Switzerland’s immigration policy and its relationship with the European Union.
+Swiss democracy is a unique, semi-direct democratic system based on active citizen participation through regular referenda and initiatives.
+On 14 June 2026, Swiss voters will decide on an issue which may have major implications for Switzerland’s immigration policy.
 Titled "No to ten million Switzerland", this population cap initiative led by the Swiss People’s Party (SVP) is particularly contentious.
-It also raises the question of which matters can and should be brought as a referendum subject.

 Disclaimer